Abstract bivariant Cuntz semigroups: The category Q

 \section{The category \texorpdfstring{$\CatQ$}{Q}}

 The category $\CatP$ introduced in the previous section, though useful in certain situations to construct $\CatCu$-semigroups from semigroups with very little structure, is too general to provide a nice categorical relation from $\CatP$ to $\CatCu$.
 In this section we introduce a subcategory of $\CatP$, which we denote by $\CatQ$, where $\CatCu$ can be embedded as a full subcategory, and in such a way that the restriction of the $\tau$-construction from \autoref{sec:path} defines a coreflection $\CatQ\to\CatCu$; see \autoref{thm:Q:coreflection}.
-In \autoref{sec:Q:ihom}, we introduce the notion of internal-hom in the category $\CatQ$, which will be needed for the corresponding construction in $\CatCu$.